Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Autoencoder-based dimensionality reduction

-\begin{proof} To ensure the injectivity of the encoder approximated by a neural network, each layer must be injective, condition which is satisfied when $n_\ell \geq n_{\ell-1}$ for all hidden layers, so $n_\ell \geq n_\text{in}$ for $\ell = 1,\ldots,L-1$.
-By \Cref{th:uap}, we have that $n_\ell = n_\text{in}+n_\text{out}$ is sufficient to satisfy $\Varepsilon_1 = 0$ and $\lim_{|\myw|\to\infty}\Varepsilon_2 = 0$. \end{proof} Therefore, the encoder can be written as: $\Psi' = \phi'\circ\psi'$, where $\phi' : \mathbb{R}^N\to\mathbb{R}^n$ is a linear function, and $\psi':\mathbb{R}^N\to\mathbb{R}^M$, $M \geq N$, a non-linear function.
+Then, for every $n_{\text{in}}, n_{\text{out}} \geq 1$, we have $n_\text{in}+1\leq w_{\min}(n_\text{in},n_\text{out})\leq n_{\text{in}} + n_{\text{out}}$, proving that $w_{\min}(n_{\text{in}}, n_{\text{out}}) \leq n_{\text{in}} + n_{\text{out}}$.} \end{theorem} This theorem leads to the following proposition about fully nonlinear autoencoders. \begin{proposition} A nonlinear--nonlinear autoencoder can reproduce with $\Varepsilon_1 = 0$ generic manifolds\textbf{.} \end{proposition} However, dimensionality reduction is performed layer by layer via a sequence of affine maps, which leads to the following theorem: \begin{theorem}[Sufficient condition for $\Varepsilon_1=0$] \textit{We assume $\mathcal{M}$ to be a compact $m$-manifold, and $n$ and $L$ to be sufficiently large, with $m \leq n <N $.
+A sufficient condition to ensure the existence of an injective encoder is that the width of the encoder layers satisfies $n_\text{in} \leq n_\ell \leq n_\text{in} + n_\text{out}$, for $\ell = 1,\ldots, L-1$.} \end{theorem} \begin{proof} To ensure the existence of an injective encoder approximated by a neural network, we need to ensure the existence of injective layers, condition which can only be satisfied in general when $n_\ell \geq n_{\ell-1}$ for all hidden layers, so $n_\ell \geq n_\text{in}$ for $\ell = 1,\ldots,L-1$.
+By \Cref{th:uap}, we have that $n_\ell = n_\text{in}+n_\text{out}$ is sufficient to satisfy $\Varepsilon_1 = 0$. \end{proof} Additionally, under the above conditions, in particular $n_\text{in} \leq n_\ell \leq n_\text{in} + n_\text{out}$, for $\ell = 1,\ldots, L-1$, and assuming ideal training procedure, we have that $\lim_{|\myw|\to\infty}\|\Psi' - N_{\Psi'}\| = 0$.
+This result also provides practical insights on the construction of the encoder. \\ Therefore, the encoder can be written as: $\Psi' = \phi'\circ\psi'$, where $\phi' : \mathbb{R}^M\to\mathbb{R}^n$ is a linear function, and $\psi':\mathbb{R}^N\to\mathbb{R}^M$, $M \geq N$, a nonlinear function.
 As a result, the role of $\psi'$ is that of reshaping the manifold to ensure that the linear reduction in the last layer is injective.
-Similar conclusions can be drawn for the decoder.\\ \begin{remark} The message of \Cref{th:reduction} is that, without knowledge of the specific problem at hand, it is generally inappropriate to design a fully connected encoder with layers whose sizes reduce progressively (similarly for the decoder).
+Similar conclusions can be drawn for the decoder: due to representation error and accuracy considerations, the expansion should not be performed solely in the last layer, as this approach would limit the network to representing an affine space to $\mathbb{R}^{n_{L-1}}$.\\ \begin{remark} The message of \Cref{th:reduction} is that, without knowledge of the specific problem at hand, it is generally inappropriate to design a fully connected encoder with layers whose sizes reduce progressively (similarly for the decoder).
 Indeed, a reduction in dimension at an intermediate layer may compromise the injectivity of the encoder. \end{remark} In the following examples and in the numerical cases in \Cref{sec:numerical_studies}, we use either PReLU or ELU activation functions.
 Empirically, we notice that $M=N$ is sufficient to have $\Varepsilon_1 = 0$ for the considered cases. \\ Fig.~\ref{fig:autoenc_case_2_dirty} shows a perturbed coil with an additional oscillation along its length.
-It is an example of a manifold for which a non-linear encoder is necessary.
+It is an example of a manifold for which a nonlinear encoder is necessary.
 In the same figure, the output of $\psi'$ is represented in green.
 We see that the coil has been unwound, and can now be projected injectively onto a straight line, since in this case $n=1$.

 \begin{remark}Dimensionality reduction and similarity with POD-DL-ROM \cite{Fresca2022}: the reduction procedure presented in \cite{Fresca2022} relies on a first linear reduction based on the singular value decomposition of the snapshot matrix, followed by a non linear reduction made with an encoder.
 Similarly for the reconstruction step.
 The overall compression map can be interpreted as a single $N_{\Psi'}$, where $\sigma^{(1)} = \id$, the identity map, $b^{(1)} = 0$ and $W^{(1)}$, a rectangular matrix, computed from the singular value decomposition.
 For practical simplicity, in our method we just use neural networks in the conventional sense where $W^{(1)}$ (as all the other weights) is computed by an optimization procedure as it will be explained in \Cref{sec:train}. \end{remark}